A newbies guide to choosing a desktop PC

 The processor, or CPU (Central Processing Unit), is probably the most important component in the computer.
 It is the brains of the PC.
 The CPU receives instructions from applications and processes the data.
 It then outputs the results to output devices which execute its instructions.

 The faster the processor the faster it can process the information it receives and despatches so the faster the computer will run.
 Complex software such as design programmes or high-end games require very fast processors.
 However, more basic tasks such as surfing the web or word processing only require low grade processors.

-For top of the range performance look for a quad core i7 ( or AMD equivalent) though for entry-level PCs a twin core i3 will be all you need.
+For top of the range performance look for a quad core i7 (or AMD Ryzen) though for entry-level PCs a twin core i3 will be all you need.